ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The structure of an ACME authorization resource is as follows:

 identifier (required, object):
-: The identifier that the account is authorized to represent
+: The identifier that the account is authorized to represent.

   type (required, string):
   : The type of identifier.